10 Unique Steppe Animals

 Darwin's Rhea (Ñandú)

-The birds are lives in groups of up to 30 members, made up of one male with several females.
+The birds live in groups of up to 30 members, made up of one male with several females.
 Lesser Rheas are similar to ostriches, being flightless and weighing up to 25 kilos.
 During breeding, the females lay up to 50 eggs and, curiously, it is the male bird who incubates them.
+Their presence is vital in maintaining the balance of the steppe ecosystem, as they help control plant populations through their grazing habits.

 Andean condor

 The Andean condor can live up to 13 years.
-It is characterized by its black plumage, white feathers, and bald head with and its unusual reddish comb.
+It is characterized by its black plumage, white feathers, bald head, and its unusual reddish comb.
 The Andean condor is a scavenger of the steppes, feeding on carrion and choosing the largest carcasses.
+Their role as scavengers is crucial in preventing the spread of diseases by cleaning up dead animal remains.

 Do you want to know more about scavengers?
 Here is an article about types of scavenger animals.